cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/add-ins/database-backup.md

 The -C option allows you to choose which folder to extract the files to.

-After you have an unarchived version of your backup ready in a folder you need to following different steps depending on your database type.
+After you have an unarchived version of your backup ready in a folder you need to follow different steps depending on your database type.

 ### MySQL